swiftcurrent2018/openarc/README.md

 FEATURES/UPDATES
 -------------------------------------------------------------------------------
 * New features
+	- Update OpenARC runtime to be thread-safe for general host-side multithreading; for non-OpenMP-based host multithreading, use SetLogicalThreadID commandline option to pass the runtime a logical thread ID expression, which can be used to distinguish each host thread.

 	- Add a basic OpenACC-to-MCL translation pass as an experimental feature.

 	- Add several FPGA-specific optimizations (e.g., collapse optimization, reduction optimization, and sliding-window optimization): see ./README_FPGA_example.txt file to learn an example configuration procedure to use the OpenACC-to-FPGA translation framework.